 The new 3D images could further understanding of how the body’s heartbeat can be disturbed, which may help medics develop ways to reduce the risk of fibrillation – a condition in which heart muscle contracts chaotically and fails to pump blood rhythmically around the body.

 The heart needs to pump blood in a regular rhythm to maintain a steady circulation of blood to all parts of the body.
-It does this through the coordinated action of the muscle tissue, that pumps the blood, and the conducting tissue, which is necessary to distribute an electrical wave to trigger every heartbeat.
-Until now scientists have been unable to produce high resolution 3D images of the conducting tissue to fully identify the network that controls heart rhythm.
+It does this through the coordinated action of the muscle tissue, which pumps the blood, and the conducting tissue, which is necessary to distribute an electrical wave to trigger every heartbeat.
+Until now scientists have been unable to produce high-resolution 3D images of the conducting tissue to fully identify the network that controls heart rhythm.